 Prerequisite(s): ART 240, ART 241, ART 261, ART 350, ART 362 and Senior Status.
 ART 452 is suggested.
 This course integrates the skills and knowledge students acquired in the Digital Media & Design program and applies them to a professional work setting.
 During the course of the semester, students will complete an off-site internship with a minimum of 15-20 hours per week for a total of 135 hours.
 Through regular meetings, the student will reflect on their work completed during the internship and on their academic experience at Baldwin Wallace.
 At the end of the experience, students will write and design a reflective essay and give a presentation on their internship.
+The for-credit internship registration process is handled via the Career Services Handshake platform.
+To register your internship for credit, please contact Career Services at career@bw.edu.

 Students must provide a laptop computer to be used in class and have a subscription to Adobe Creative Cloud Software (Adobe CC), specifically Adobe Photoshop, Adobe Illustrator, and Adobe InDesign.